-The Pikihuia Awards, formerly the Huia Short Story Awards, is a biennial competition that started in 1995 with the aim of discovering and promoting new and emerging Māori writers.
-The awards encourage diverse Māori viewpoints and writing in both English and te reo Māori.
+The Pikihuia Awards (formerly the Huia Short Story Awards) is a biennial competition that started in 1995 to discover and recognise Māori writers.
+The awards encourage diverse Māori viewpoints and writing in both te reo Māori and English.

-- Short Story by a school student in te reo Māori
+- First-time Writer in te reo Māori

-- Short Story by an unpublished writer in te reo Māori
+- Emerging Writer in te reo Māori

-- Shorty Story by a Published writer in te reo Māori
+- Published Writer in te reo Māori

-- Short Story by a Published writer in English
+- Published Writer in English

-Pikihuia Awards Ceremony
+September – Winners Announced at the Pikihuia Awards Ceremony

 THE AWARDS CEREMONY